Skip to main content

 Just a short walk from the centre lies the Coastal Museum of Sogn og Fjordane, where you’ll get a close look at life along the coast – both as it once was and as it is today.

-When hunger or thirst sets in, you’re in good hands.
-Florø offers several great restaurants serving local ingredients – and don’t miss the cosy beer café where you can taste handcrafted brews from Kinn Brewery.
-The beer is made with passion and tradition – a true reflection of place and culture.
+Florø offers several great restaurants with locally sourced food, and not least: a cosy café where you can taste local craft from Kinn Brewery, brewed with passion and tradition.
+A true expression of both place and culture.

 Read more about Florø